Phil-Venter/essentio-core/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/Phil-Venter/essentio-core)
 ![Stars](https://img.shields.io/github/stars/Phil-Venter/essentio-core?style=social)

-# Essentio — Minimalist PHP Framework [WIP]
+# Essentio - Minimalist PHP Framework [WIP]

 Essentio isn’t here to impress with design patterns or win internet debates.
-It’s raw, minimal PHP—for developers who want clarity, speed, and control.
+It’s raw, minimal PHP for developers who want clarity, speed, and control.
 No abstractions, no ceremony.
 Just the essentials.

+**Built specifically for building apps, Essentio focuses on a powerful set of helper functions that streamline common development tasks.
+So you can go from zero to working application in minutes.**

-You can learn the whole framework in an afternoon.
+You can learn the entire framework in an afternoon.
 That’s the point.

 ---